 What happened in your past that left a rotten piece in your heart?
 When you feel like the time is ready, fasten your seat belt and face your demons.
 Only when you can address the darker parts of yourself can heal your past and move more freely into your future.

 Step forward when a difficult task is handed out.
-Lean into the opportunity, choose the spotlight, be realistic, and discuss with your boss/mentor/guide what you are about to take on.
+Lean into the opportunity, choose the spotlight, be realistic, and discuss with your mentor or coach what you are about to take on.
 Ask others for advice and help, and don’t beat yourself up when you make a mistake.

 Your body is beautiful, regardless of your size, shape, and medical condition.
 Celebrate your body by giving it wholesome foods, time to exercise (just like caring for your dog means letting him out for a walk), and additional care, such as massages and sauna visits.

 Find the boundaries of your understanding, and explore from there.
 Take up an online course, join a conversation group, solve difficult puzzles—anything that gets your mental machinery going and feels like a challenge is a good way to honor your brain.